avillela/iac-three-ways/src/pulumi/blah/README.md

 gcloud auth application-default login
 ```

+**NOTES:**
-Make sure that the [Kubernetes Engine API is enabled](https://console.cloud.google.com/apis/api/container.googleapis.com) for your project.
+* Make sure that the [Kubernetes Engine API is enabled](https://console.cloud.google.com/apis/api/container.googleapis.com) for your project.
+* Make sure that `gke-gcloud-auth-plugin` is enabled.
+To enable it, run `  gcloud components install gke-gcloud-auth-plugin`

 2- Set up Python